 Lincoln College is committed to promoting the health and wellbeing of its employees and maintaining a positive and harmonious working environment, where everyone is able to make a full contribution to the best of their ability.
 The College appreciates that from time to time we can all get worried or concerned about a variety of different things, from issues in the workplace, to problems at home in our personal lives.

-The College wishes to improve and maintain the quality of working life through its Employee Assistance Programme.
+The College wishes to improve and maintain the quality of working life through its Employee Support Hub.
 All Lincoln College employees are entitled to access the programme.

 In addition to having access to hundreds of big brand discounts, employees of the Lincoln College Group have access to their very own healthy haven through the Perkbox Wellness hub.